vikrantdeveloper/MAX30102_ST/README.md

 ## Branches
-- main branch: Multi-tasking with FreeRTOS and synchronisation, sensing and SD card data.
+- main branch: Multi-tasking with FreeRTOS and synchronisation, sensing and UART and sd card logging.
 (Assignment 5)

 - develop branch: Single while loop with sensing, UART logging and sd card write.(Assignment 1, 2, 3, 4)